ONSdigital/aims-api/README.md

 Address Index is a Play Framework (2.9.1) application which matches addresses.

-The system works via large Elasticsearch (8.14.3) indices build primarily from AddressBase Premium data.
+The system works via large Elasticsearch (8.14.3) indices built primarily from AddressBase Premium data.

 The input can be a complete address (from any source), and the system uses advanced data science techniques to determine the most likely matching AddressBase entries with UPRNs (Unique Property Reference Numbers).